-For any orders you would want to receive in March/April, you would typically start discussing them with your suppliers by around September/October.
+For any orders you would want to receive in March/April, you should start discussing them with your suppliers by around September/October.

 When planning schedules, it is a good idea to take past data into account and also consider what may or may not happen globally.
-It is essential to forecast your inventory needs far in advance and take many factors into account when developing your ordering schedule.
+It is essential to forecast your inventory needs far in advance and consider many factors when developing your ordering schedule.

 The dates for Chinese New Year and other traditional festivals are based on the Chinese lunar calendar, and thus they change every year, relative to the Gregorian calendar we use in the West.

-January 22, 2023 is the first day of the “Year of the Rabbit.”
-The official government holiday will probably last from January 21st through the 27th, but it is currently unconfirmed.
-Some factories may close earlier in January, and many will be fully closed for between two and four weeks.
+February 10, 2024 is the first day of the “Year of the Dragon.”
+The official government holiday will last from February 10th through the 17th.
+Some factories may close earlier in the month and many will be fully closed for two to four weeks.
 So check with your factory contacts to get their exact closure dates.